 examinations level 1 and 2 in Germany and resumed teaching activities at various stables in Dubai, where she also competed her own young mare in dressage, show jumping, and eventing, earning a

-national championships title in dressage.
-Tanya trained and participated in clinics with international riders and olympic gold medalists, such as Matt Ryan (eventing), Boris Boor (show jumping),
+UAE national championships title in dressage.
+Tanja trained and participated in clinics with international riders and olympic gold medalists, such as Matt Ryan (eventing), Boris Boor (show

-Nereide Goodman (dressage), Alan Fazakerley (show jumping), German diplom horse riding instructor Dieter Vogel (dressage and show jumping).
-On an academic level, Tanya continued her studies at
+jumping), Nereide Goodman (dressage), Alan Fazakerley (show jumping), German diplom horse riding instructor Dieter Vogel (dressage and show jumping).
+On an academic level, Tanja continued her

-the University of Edinburgh, earning a Master of Science degree in Equine Science (distinction).
-For her thesis, she conducted research into riders' perception, understanding, and theoretical
+studies at the University of Edinburgh (UK), earning a Master of Science degree in Equine Science (distinction).
+For her thesis, she conducted research into riders' perception, understanding, and

-Equine Guelph as education safety ambassador and taught riding lessons at various barns in Southern
+Tanja worked for Equine Guelph as education safety ambassador and taught riding lessons at various

-Ontario, including the Equestrian Association for the Disabled.
-An advocate of classical training principles,
+barns in Southern Ontario, including the Equestrian Association for the Disabled.
+An advocate of classical

 Located in North Glengarry, Ontario, we also serve clients beyond this area.
 Contact us for rates and availability.